-Striking waterfalls and remote coastal landscapes.
-This section starts easier than the previous day, as it eases you back along the coastline.
+This section starts easier than the previous the beaches of Bude.
+You might be lucky day, as it eases you back along the coastline.
 But don't take too much time to begin today's walk as this part of the trail is arguably one of the hardest with its long ascents.
 There are roughly ten ascents and descents on this section, which can be tough at times, so remember to stock up on supplies to get you through as there aren't many places to stop.
 The trail passes the outstanding waterfalls at St Catherine's Tor and Speke's Mill Mouth which cannot be missed.
 With a slow climb up towards Sandhoe Cliff you are rewarded with terrific views of this secluded area.
-The trail then descends the steps to the floor of the valley and you cross the border into Cornwall, the exact boundary marked by a bridge and a signpost welcoming you into Kernow'.
+The trail then descends the steps to the floor of the valley and you cross the border into Cornwall, the exact boundary marked by a bridge and a signpost welcoming you into 'Kernow'.
 You must stop at the smallest property owned by the National Trust in the UK, which is known as Hawkers Hut.
 This next section gives you a real sense of isolation here and the views are beautiful - in particular the views from Higher Sharpnose Point and Steep Point.
-The next section is less strenuous leading you into
+The next section is less strenuous leading you into the surfer's paradise of Bude.